 This project aims to understand the specific relations between how children think and feel about themselves, others, and relationships (i.e., representation) and various indices of regulation (e.g., emotional, behavioral, physiological, and interpersonal).
 We are interested in understanding how early experience affects these representational and regulatory systems to influence child adaptation.
 We are especially interested in how features of the parent-child relationship may strengthen or undermine these systems individually, and/or the relationship between them.

 The ChiRRP is a longitudinal study of 250 child-caregiver dyads that has been funded by the National Science Foundation (NSF) and the National Institute of Child and Human Development (NICHD).
-We began assessing parents and children when they were 4, and have followed up with them at ages 5, 6, 7, 8, 10, and 12.
-Looking ahead, we hope to follow these young people through adolescence at 14/15 and 17/18.
+We began assessing parents and children when they were 4, and have followed up with them at ages 5, 6, 7, 8, 10, and 12, 14, and through COVID-19.
+We are currently following up with families at age 17 (beginning Fall 2021).
 Families were recruited from various agencies, particularly those serving low-income families and/or families at risk for child maltreatment.
 Joined by their caregivers, children are evaluated in the Adversity and Adaptation Lab using behavioral observations of the child in a series of game-like tasks and of caregiver-child interactions.
 In addition, questionnaire and interview data are gathered from the child, caregivers, and teachers.

 This study addresses key questions about the relation between representation and regulation, if and how these relations may vary as a function of early childhood experiences, and how these systems individual and interactively affect children’s socioemotional and academic functioning.

 Adapting to Aging Out: